vakaee/ai-collections/CONVERSATION_DESIGN.md

 ```
 [GREETING]
-Hello, this is [AGENT_NAME] calling from Brodie Collection Services.
+Hello, this is [AGENT_NAME] calling from [COLLECTION AGENCY].
 This call is regarding a debt collection matter and may be recorded for quality and compliance purposes.

 [REQUEST_DEBTOR]
 May I please speak with [DEBTOR_NAME]?